Graylab/FLAb/README.md

 ## Contributions & Bug reports

-We are motivated to continually expand the antibody fitness data utilized and methods evaluated on the FLAb benchmark.
+FLAb is a living benchmark: We are motivated to continually expand the antibody fitness data utilized and methods evaluated.
 We invite contributions and encourage contributors to add data or test new models (e.g. ESM-2, CDConv, ProNet, MaSIF, MIF, CARP, ProtBERT, UniRep, ProteinBERT).

 If you run into any problems while using FLAb, please create a [Github issue](https://github.com/Graylab/FLAb/issues) with a description of the problem and the steps to reproduce it.